 Conclusion

 Lundy and Rolston argue that, in the case of Northern Ireland, a pattern of official or state apologies has emerged, in which they ‘become a substitute for accountability, fulfilling the overarching need to avoid accountability and to placate victims.’
-Whilst there are important differences in the nature and motivation for some state apologies, compared to those made by non-state actors, this article has argued that ‘quasi-apologies’ or ‘non-apologies’ by such groups may also intensify, rather than ameliorate, the sense of grievance experienced by victims/survivors, and may also serve to revivify social and political ‘framing battles’ over the past.
+Whilst there are important differences in the nature and motivation for some state apologies, compared to those made by non-state actors, this article argues that ‘quasi-apologies’ or ‘non-apologies’ by such groups may also intensify, rather than ameliorate, the sense of grievance experienced by victims/survivors, and may also serve to revivify social and political ‘framing battles’ over the past.
 The Provisional movement’s master narrative of the essential character of the conflict, and by extension its own justification for its recourse to violence, remains intact and sacrosanct.
 This is largely the case for both the contemporary leadership of SF and for many of the so-called ‘dissidents’.
 The current President of SF, Mary Lou McDonald, who is widely believed not to have an IRA background, was elected to the role when Gerry Adams stood down after 35 years in the post.
 However, she has maintained the insistence of her predecessor that IRA violence in the period 1970-1997 was inevitable, legitimate and just, even if the effects of such violence were on occasion ‘wrong’ or ‘regrettable’.
 The highly circumscribed apologies issued by the IRA since the 1990s have not always, or even often, helped to ‘enact the social dimensions of repair’; at best, they have received a mixed reception from many of the victims and survivors of IRA attacks.

 However, it is certainly not obvious that the primary audience for Provisional apologies has been conceived as the Protestant or unionist civilian population, which was often victimised by the actions of the IRA, and to whom it could be considered that apologies are owed.
 It has still less been the case that IRA apologies have changed the movement’s historical judgment regarding those RUC or UDR personnel killed.
 In Govier and Vorwoerd’s terms, the Provisional movement has not, despite its apologetic rhetoric, ‘unsaid’ the ‘message of moral worthlessness’ that characterised its depiction of these individuals as ‘legitimate targets’.
 Rather, it might be argued that the Provisionals have used the discourse of apology to bolster the legitimacy of the movement’s historical narrative for an internal audience, promoting the supposed moral rectitude of the IRA’s campaign as a whole, through apologising for a small number of aberrant ‘mistakes’.
 Moreover, they have utilised this discourse to consolidate SF’s position of dominance amongst the Catholic nationalist population of Northern Ireland, and in an attempt to enhance the legitimacy of SF in the Republic of Ireland.
 Coicaud and Jönsson’s argument is relevant here; they recognised that the ‘recourse to apology gives “lettres de noblesse” (patents of nobility) to power and helps to establish or re-establish its legitimacy.’